ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 * Visit their HTML tutorial to get started
 * After learning some HTML, learn a bit of CSS

-# Heroku

-If you want to proceed with the web app lessons and learn how to put your Python web app on the "real" web so that everyone in the world can access it, one of the easiest ways to do that is with a free Heroku account.

-Visit [`heroku.com`](http://heroku.com) to sign up for the free plan.

-However, you won't necessarily want to start their Python tutorial immediately, because:

-* Their default tutorial assumes you are using Django instead of Flask.
-* Django is a  more complicated web framework for Python.
-* We are starting with Flask instead of Django, because it is much easier to learn for folks just getting used to Python.
-* Their tutorial assumes you are using your own laptop and have the ability to install software
-* My tutorial will assume that you are using ACMS and have many of the things you already need pre-installed.
-* So, for now, just create your account on their "free plan" so that you are ready to go with the next steps when that material is put online.

 # The next lesson